Which device responds to ”Hey Siri”

-When you say "Hey Siri" near multiple devices that support "Hey Siri," the devices quickly communicate to each other using Bluetooth to determine which one should respond to the request.
-The device that heard you best or was recently raised will respond.
+When you say ”Hey Siri” near multiple devices that support ”Hey Siri”, the devices use Bluetooth to quickly communicate with each other and determine which one should respond to the request.
+The device that responds is the one that heard you best or was recently raised or used.

-HomePod responds to most Siri requests, even if there are other devices that support "Hey Siri" nearby.
-If you want to use Siri on a specific device, raise to wake that device or press the button to use Siri, then make your request.
+HomePod responds to most Siri requests, even when other devices that support ”Hey Siri” are nearby.
+To use Siri on a specific device, raise to wake that device or press the button to use Siri, then make your request.

 What to do if the wrong device responds to ”Hey Siri”

-- "Hey Siri" uses Bluetooth to communicate with nearby devices, so make sure that you turn on Bluetooth on all of your devices.
-If you turn off Bluetooth or if a device isn’t in Bluetooth range of the other devices, multiple devices might respond to your request.
+- Make sure that each device has Bluetooth turned on.
+If Bluetooth is turned off or a device isn’t in Bluetooth range of the other devices, multiple devices might respond to your request.

-- Make sure that all of your devices are updated to the latest software.
-If some of your devices are using older software, then multiple devices might respond to "Hey Siri."
+- Make sure that each device is using the latest Apple software.
+If some are using older software, multiple devices might respond to ”Hey Siri”.

-- If you have an iPhone or iPad, you can place it face down so it doesn't respond to "Hey Siri."
+- If you have an iPhone or iPad, you can place it face down so that it doesn't respond to ”Hey Siri”.